Partido para sa Demokratikong Reporma: 2022 elections

 In the 2022 elections, Reporma initially supported the candidacy of Senator Panfilo Lacson, which initially installed him as the party's chairman, replacing Alvarez.
 The parties of Partido Reporma, United Nationalist Alliance, and Nationalist People's Coalition are in talks to forge an electoral alliance for the 2022 elections.
 However, on March 24, 2022, Lacson decided to run as an independent and resigned as a member and chairman of the party.
 Later that day, Alvarez, the party's president endorsed the candidacy of Vice President Leni Robredo.
 The following month, some members of Partido Reporma, including those from Aklan and Antique, expressed disappointment with Alvarez's decision as they continued rooting for the Lacson–Sotto tandem.
 But even though, party founder de Villa still supported Lacson's campaign.

 2025 elections

 On September 20, 2024, Partido Demokratiko Pilipino formally formed an alliance for the 2025 elections with Partido para sa Demokratikong Reporma, Pederalismo ng Dugong Dakilang Samahan and the Mayor Rodrigo Roa Duterte-National Executive Coordinating Committee (MRRD-NECC).
 Greco Belgica and Pantaleon Alvarez signed the agreement.

+2028 elections

+On February 20, 2026, Reporma endorsed vice president Sara Duterte's bid for the presidency and senator Rodante Marcoleta for vice president and as her potential running mate for the 2028 Philippine presidential election.